WebAssembly/wide-arithmetic/proposals/wide-arithmetic/Overview.md

-# 128-bit arithmetic
+# Wide Arithmetic

 ## Motivation

-There are a number of use cases for 128-bit numbers and arithmetic in source languages today such as:
+There are a number of use cases for arithmetic on larger-than-64-bit numbers in source languages today:

 * Aribtrary precision math - many languages have a bignum-style library which is an arbitrary precision integer.
 For example libgmp in C, numbers Python, `BigInt` in JS, etc. Big integers have a range of specific applications as well which can include being integral portions of cryptographic algorithms.

+* Fixed but wider-than-64 precision math - cryptographic algorithms often use 128-bit or 256-bit integers for example and often need to add/subtract/multiply/divide these operands.

 * Checking for overflow - some programs may want to check for overflow when performing arithmetic operations, such as seeing if a 64-bit addition